hashicorp/vagrant/website/docs/source/v2/cli/box.html.md

 * `--cert CERTFILE` - A client certificate to use when downloading the box, if necessary.

+* `--checksum VALUE` - A checksum for the box that is downloaded.
+If specified, Vagrant will compare this checksum to what is actually downloaded and will error if the checksums do not match.
+This is highly recommended since box files are so large.
+If this is specified, `--checksum-type` must also be specified.

+* `--checksum-type TYPE` - The type of checksum that `--checksum` is if it is specified.
+Supported values are currently "md5", "sha1", and "sha256".

 * `--clean` - If given, Vagrant will remove any old temporary files from prior downloads of the same URL.
 This is useful if you don't want Vagrant to resume a download from a previous point, perhaps because the contents